jsullivan2847/MyPix/README.md

 A simple photo posting app with user profiles and full CRUD operations.
 Your photos can have captions, and you can customize your profile name and picture.

-This project is currently deployed on Heroku [here](https://django-photo-app.herokuapp.com/)

 # Technologies Used
 - Django backend
 - Django template frontend